 Reasons Beauty Salons May Be Denied

-The 3 main obstacles that cause stylists to get denied for beauty salon loans are:
+The three main obstacles that cause stylists to get denied for beauty salon loans are:

 1. Bad Credit or Lack of Credit History

-Having bad personal credit – or not enough credit history – is a difficult hurdle to overcome with most lenders.
+Having bad personal credit or not enough credit history is a difficult hurdle to overcome with most lenders.
 When your business is in the beauty industry, it’s even more difficult because of the risky nature of your business.
-Alternative lenders can approve borrowers with credit scores as low as 500, but the most affordable rates are only going to go to prime borrowers.
-There are a few ways you can build both your personal and business credit before you apply.
+Alternative lenders can approve borrowers with credit scores as low as 600, but the most affordable rates will only go to prime borrowers.

 According to Ty Kiisel, Editor at OnDeck:

-“If you weren’t looking for opportunities to build business credit early on in your business’s history, it could hurt you later.
-Establishing 30- or 60-day repayment terms with suppliers is a good way to start building business credit (provided they report your good credit history to the credit bureaus), and applying for a business credit card and using it rather than your personal credit card to pay business expenses are both ways to start establishing business credit in the first year or two of business that will demonstrate to a lender that you’re creditworthy.”
+“If you weren’t looking for opportunities to build business credit early on in your business’ history, it could hurt you later.
+Establishing 30- or 60-day repayment terms with suppliers is a good way to start building business credit (provided they report your good credit history to the credit bureaus).
+Applying for a business credit card and using it rather than your personal credit card to pay business expenses are both ways to start establishing business credit in the first year or two of business that will demonstrate to a lender that you’re creditworthy.”

 While your business credit score won’t necessarily be a factor in approving your loan, it’s a good opportunity to show a potential lender how your business deals with debt.
-This can improve your chances at getting approved or increase the amount of financing you could be approved for.
+This can improve your chances of getting approved or increase the amount of financing you are approved for.

 2. Not Showing Proof of Increasing Revenue

 One of the biggest problems salons face is keeping clients long term.
 Being able to show a strong book of business that provides a consistent flow of repeat customers is a good way to get a potential lender comfortable with your financials.
-Due to the nature of the salon industry, this is something that will be very important to lenders that want to understand whether or not your revenue is reliable.
+Because of the inconsistent nature of the salon industry, lenders want to understand whether your revenue is reliable.

-To set yourself up for the best chance at being approved, you’ll need to show that your revenue isn’t just consistent but that it’s been increasing for at least 3-6 months.
-It’s best to be prepared to apply for a loan when you hit 6 months of consistent revenue growth.
-This shows a lender that you’re trending in the right direction and your marketing and operations efforts are working.
+To set yourself up for the best chance at being approved, you must show that your revenue isn’t only consistent but that it’s been increasing for at least three to six months.
+It’s best to apply for a loan when you hit six months of consistent revenue growth.
+This shows a lender you’re trending in the right direction and your efforts are working.

 3. Too Much Competition

-Beauty salons have a lot of competition, which is one of the reasons many traditional lenders find the industry to be so risky.
+Beauty salons have a lot of competition, which is one reason many traditional lenders find the industry to be so risky.
 You must prove that you can compete with larger salons and that you’re able to keep your chairs filled with clients flowing into the business.

-Getting approved for beauty salon loans isn’t easy, but it’s doable if you properly prepare and know where to find lenders who can fund you quickly.
-Typically you’ll want to find short term financing for your salon that you can use on a recurring basis so that you have the capital to deal with working capital needs as they come up.
+Getting approved for beauty salon loans isn’t easy, but it’s doable if you prepare and know where to find lenders who can fund you quickly.
+You’ll want to find short-term financing for your salon that you can use on a recurring basis so you have the funds to deal with working capital needs as they come up.

-OnDeck offers a business line of credit up to $100,000 for salons with $100,000+ in annual revenue, a 600+ credit score, and at least 1 year in business.
-Their online application takes about 10 minutes and if approved you could be funded in as quick as 1 day.
+OnDeck offers a business line of credit up to $100,000 for salons with $100,000 or more in annual revenue, a 600 or higher credit score, and at least one year in business.
+Its online application takes about 10 minutes and if approved, it can fund you in as quickly as one business day.